igorkll/syslbuild/README.md

 ## subprojects
 * Gnubox maker - the simplest way to create kiosk/appliance builds of gnu/linux: https://github.com/igorkll/Gnubox-Maker

+## FAQ

+### what should I choose syslbuild or Gnubox maker?
+syslbuild is a low-level utility where you describe the system build yourself and can thoroughly control all partitions and files

 ## build process
 you create a folder and in it a json file with a description of the project
 it describes the build items, each of which can be 'exported' and/or used in another build items